GACJ/callingitround/content/docs/calling/3_simple_touches/index.md

 ## Terminology

 Here we’ll be learning about calling using very simple **compositions** which are limited to a single method and a small number of calls.
-A **touch** is simply the result of a composition being rung.
-Today we’ll discuss **short touches**, which are shorter than a quarter peal in length (less than 1250 changes), but our focus will be on _very_ short touches that are easy to memorize and practice.
+When one rings a composition, the result is called a **touch**.
+Today we’ll discuss **short touches**, which are shorter than a quarter peal in length (less than 1250 changes), but our focus will be on _very_ short touches that are easy to memorize and practice.[^1]

 So, what makes a touch a touch, and why can’t you just call bob at random times while ringing and just enjoy the ride?
 Well, you can of course, but you risk violating one of several conventions that many people like to keep to when ringing: